ClementBeal/girasol/README.md

 # Dart Web Crawler

 A powerful and parallel web crawler for Dart, inspired by [Scrapy](https://scrapy.org/).
-This package allows you to scrape websites efficiently using `WebCrawler` instances and export data in multiple formats.
+This package allows you to scrape websites efficiently using `girasol` instances and export data in multiple formats.

 ## Features